GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 (2) That the divine nature of Jesus remained the same as that of the Father even after the incarnation is very clear when comparing “the Father is greater than I” (Jn.
 14:28b) with Jesus is “made so much better [kreittōn] than the angels” of Hebrews 1:4b (KJV).

  “In the first chapter of Hebrews …the comparison made there between the Lord Jesus Christ and angels is clearly one of nature.
-The Greek kreittōn being a term descriptive of quality; Christ [like God the Father] was qualitatively better than the angels because he was their Creator (Col 1:16–17), and as such, he existed before all things . . .”
-(Martin and Klann 1981:163).
+The Greek kreittōn being a term descriptive of quality; Christ [like God the Father] was qualitatively better than the angels because he was their Creator (Col 1:16–17), and as such, he existed before all things…” (Martin and Klann 1981:163).

 (a) But kreittōn is not used when saying “the Father is greater than the Son, as if the Father is qualitatively better and essentially superior than the Son.